We wrote the definitive guide on culture. Download it now.Grab your free copy

 The McKinsey 7S framework, as a corporate culture model, is great as a weighting device.
 It can help map out all of the important factors when making a change of any kind, so that your team can see them at a glance.

-Edward T. Hall visualized corporate culture in the shape of an iceberg.
+Edward T. Hall visualised corporate culture in the shape of an iceberg.
 In that view, he understood culture as a pattern of fundamental assumptions used to solve internal and external problems.

 The cultural iceberg model includes both visible and invisible aspects, which results in outsiders not always being able to understand it to its fullest extent.